OpenInternet/saferjourno/content/chapters/chapter-6.en.md

 **How can we communicate more securely on our team?**

 Ask the journalist to complete a risk assessment for their team.
-This should include who they need to communicate with, whether they need to share documents, and who is interested in obtaining their data.
+This should include whom they need to communicate with, whether they need to share documents, and who is interested in obtaining their data.
 Based on the risk assessment the trainer should guide them towards choosing either one tool or a range of suitable tools for communicating.

 </div>